erickjomp/2L-DRM-preprocessing/README.md

 - The precipitable water flux at the interslab (PWflux) as calculated by $\rho_{air} w_{wind} q$, where $\rho_{air}$ is the density of the air, $w_{wind}$ is the vertical wind velocity and $q$ is the specific humidity at the interslab pressure level.

 ## Additional binary files required by 2L-DRM
-- Precipitation (PP) and Evapotranspiration can be calculated using the python programs in the folder `other_programs/PP-ET_programs`
+- Precipitation (PP) and Evapotranspiration can be calculated using the python programs in the folder `other_programs/PP-ET_programs`.
+To know the arguments required by those programs, please use `python ET_preprocessing_2LDRM.py --help` or  `python PP_preprocessing_2LDRM_fromRAINNC-C.py --help` .